SCCapstone/Undecided/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.
+Testing is done using jest and the React Native Testing Library.
+Tests are ran with the command npm run test.

-The unit tests are in `/test/unit`.
+Unit tests are located in `/test/unit/`.

-The behavioral tests are in `/test/casper/`.
+Behavioral tests are located  in `/test/behavioral/`.

 ## Testing Technology